0xCB-dev/docs.keeb.supply/content/nomad/assembly/index.md

 If you do not have experience with soldering, please refer to this [Quick Start guide]({{< ref "/basics/soldering/solder-advice" >}}).
 {{< alert icon="💡" text="All of the following steps need to be executed on both halves of the keyboard.
 This will not be pointed out every time again in the following instructions." />}}
-{{< alert icon="💡" text="Since the Nomad has a reversible PCB that is the same on both sides, we would suggest having both PCBs next to each other with the top side also facing up.
+{{< alert icon="💡" text="Since the Nomad has a reversible PCB that is the same on both sides, we suggest having both PCBs next to each other with the top side also facing up.
 Make sure that you do not confuse them and to put all of the pieces on the correct side." />}}

 ### Reset Buttons

-Solder on the reset buttons to the top of the PCB..
+Solder on the reset buttons to the top of the PCB.
 ![reset button](reset-pcb.png)

 ### TRRS Jacks